hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 To summarize, having a different number of observations corresponding to each class, you can't rely on the accuracy to evaluate your model's performance.
-In our example, the model could output only zeros and you would get around 86% of accuracy.
+In our example, the model could output only zeros and you would get around 86% accuracy.

 You need other metrics to assess the performance of models with imbalanced datasets.